Slaves of the Klau

 Slaves of the Klau is a science fiction novel by American writer Jack Vance written in 1958.
 It is about an Earth man, Roy Barch, who is kidnapped into slavery by a warlike alien race, the Klau and taken to a forced labour planet.
 Roy develops a plan to escape back to Earth by stealing an anti-gravity ship from the Klau and turning it into a spaceship.

 Vance's preferred title is Gold and Iron, with gold being a reference to the gold skin tone of the benevolent Lekthwan aliens and iron a reference to Roy Barch's iron-willed resolution to escape his captors.
-It was first published in Space Stories magazine with the title Space Pirates; when Ace published it in a book, they changed the title to Slaves of the Klau and altered Vance's text with some cuts.
+It was first published in Space Stories magazine with the title Planet of the Damned; when Ace published it in a book, they changed the title to Slaves of the Klau and altered Vance's text with some cuts.
 In the 2002 Vance Integral Edition, Vance's preferred title (Gold and Iron) and the previously cut text were restored.

+It was earlier reprinted as a hardback by Underwood Miller on Jan.
+1, 1982.